Fine structure from normal iterability: Standard bicephali

-\ifthenelse{\boolean{chapmode}} {\chapter} {\section}{Standard bicephali} The proofs of projectum-finite-generation (Theorem \ref{thm:finite_gen_hull}, via Lemma \ref{lem:finite_gen_hull}) and universality and solidity (Theorem \ref{thm:solidity}) will involve comparison arguments using (generalized) bicephali (cf.~\cite{woodin_fs_suit}, \cite{premouse_inheriting} and the phalanx comparisons in \cite{str_comparison}).
-For Lemma \ref{lem:finite_gen_hull}, the bicephali considered are of the form $B=(\rho,C,M)$, where $M$ is $k$-sound, $(k+1)$-universal and $(k+1)$-solid, $\rho=\rho_{k+1}^M$ and $C=\core_{k+1}(M)$.
-These are therefore like the exact bicephali of \cite[Definition 3.1]{premouse_inheriting}, except that $M$ need not be $\rho$-sound (and is not in the case of interest).
-So the development in \cite{premouse_inheriting} does not literally apply to $B$; however, it all adapts in an obvious manner. \footnote{In fact, $M$ will be projectum-finitely-generated, as in the statement of Theorem \ref{thm:finite_gen_hull}.
+As sketched in \S\ref{sec:meas_Dodd_prof_fin_plan}, the proof of projectum-finite-generation (Theorem \ref{thm:finite_gen_hull}, via Lemma \ref{lem:finite_gen_hull}) will use a comparison argument involving a (generalized) bicephalus of the form $B=(\rho,C,M)$, where $M$ is $k$-sound and $(k+1)$-universal, $C=\core_{k+1}(M)$ is $(k+1)$-solid and $\rho=\rho_{k+1}^M$.
+This bicephalus is therefore like the exact bicephali of \cite[Definition 3.1]{premouse_inheriting}, except that $M$ need not be $\rho$-sound (and is not in the case of interest).
+So the development in \cite{premouse_inheriting} does not literally apply to $B$; however, it all adapts in an obvious manner.\footnote{In fact, $M$ will be projectum-finitely-generated, as in the statement of Theorem \ref{thm:finite_gen_hull}.
 So we could augment the premouse language with a new constant symbol $\dot{x}$, and interpret $\dot{x}$ as the least $x\in[\rho_k^M]^{<\om}$ such that $M=\Hull_{k+1}^M(\rho\cup\{x\})$.
-Then $M$ is $\rho$-sound (in fact $(k+1)$-sound) in the expanded language (with $p_{k+1}=\emptyset$ in the new langauge), and the iteration maps $i$ which act on bicephali will all easily preserve the interpretation of the symbol (when shifting $\rho$ to $\sup i``\rho=\rho_{k+1}^{M'}$, where $M'$ is the iterate).
+Then $M$ is $\rho$-sound (in fact $(k+1)$-sound) in the expanded language (with $p_{k+1}=\emptyset$ in the new language), and the iteration maps $i$ which act on bicephali will all easily preserve the interpretation of the symbol (when shifting $\rho$ to $\sup i``\rho=\rho_{k+1}^{M'}$, where $M'$ is the iterate).
 Under this interpretation, the theory of \cite{premouse_inheriting} goes through regarding the segments of iteration trees which shift bicephali.
 However, one obviously needs to adapt things for the parts which shift a non-dropping iterate $M'$ of $M$ above $\rho_{k+1}^{M'}$.} Iteration trees on $B$ will also be formed just as in \cite{premouse_inheriting}.